HueByte/HueBot-Public/Readme.md

 # ` 👾 About`
 HueBot public main repository.
 Bot is written in .net core and you can check list of features/commands at current website for project [here](https://huebyte.github.io/Bot).
 I decided to make it open source as I probably won't continue developing this bot anymore.
 I think it was an interesting project and with gained experience I will make another bot.
+Currently running it on raspberry pi 3b+ with MySQL which also resulted in abandoning music part of the bot so you can consider *Audio* as outdated!

 ## ` 🤴🏽 Contributors`
 - [HueByte](https://github.com/HueByte/) ( @Hu̾e̾#3539 )